Certificate of Lawfulness - Everything you need to know

 Certificate of Lawfulness Existing Use

 Certificate of Lawfulness applications are often used to determine that a use or works have become lawful over a period of time.
-Depending on the works or change of use, this is currently judged against the 4-year or 10-year rule (see here).
+Depending on the works or change of use and when they occurred, this is judged against the 4-year or 10-year rule (see here).

 Common examples include converting a garage, outbuilding, or annexe into an independent dwelling.
 If enough time has passed, it can become immune from enforcement action, and a Certificate of Lawfulness can confirm this.
-They are particularly useful if your local council has contacted you to asking you to stop using the building as an independent dwelling.
+They are particularly useful if your local council has opened an enforcement case against you, and ask you to stop using a building or premises for a certain use.

 What information do I need for a Lawful Development Certificate Application for Existing Use?